CoenraadS/Bracket-Pair-Colorizer-2/README.md

 ### F.A.Q.

-- Why create a version 2, and not continue the old extension?
+- Differences between v1 and v2?
-    - Version 2 contains a new parsing engine which should be more accurate and enable more flexibility, however it may also break more often as it is still under development
+    - v2 Uses the same bracket parsing engine as VSCode, greatly increasing speed and accuracy.
+A new version was released because settings were cleaned up, breaking backwards compatibility.

 ---